-Our Compensation Committee, composed of three independent directors, determined the fiscal 2015 compensation for Robert A. Whitman, our Chief Executive Officer (CEO); Stephen D. Young, our Chief Financial Officer (CFO); M. Sean Covey, our Executive Vice President for Global Solutions and Partnerships; Shawn D. Moon, our Executive Vice President for Strategic Markets; and Scott J. Miller, our Executive Vice President of Global Business Development and Marketing.
+Our Compensation Committee, composed of three independent directors, determined the fiscal 2016 compensation for Robert A. Whitman, our Chief Executive Officer (CEO); Stephen D. Young, our Chief Financial Officer (CFO); M. Sean Covey, our Executive Vice President for Global Solutions and Partnerships; Shawn D. Moon, our Executive Vice President for Strategic Markets; and Paul S. Walker, our Executive Vice President for Global Sales and Delivery.
 We refer to these executives collectively as our Named Executive Officers, or NEOs.
-The material elements of our executive compensation programs and policies, including program objectives, reasons for paying each element and the specific amounts of our NEOs' compensation for fiscal 2015 are explained below.
-Following this description, you will find a series of tables containing more specific information about the compensation earned by, or awarded to, our NEOs.
+The material elements of our executive compensation programs and policies, including program objectives, reasons for paying each element and the specific amounts of our NEOs' compensation for fiscal 2016, are explained below.
+Following this description, you will find a series of tables containing more specific information about our NEOs compensation.
 We begin with an executive summary to provide a framework for analysis of this information.